ua-datalab/cloud-native-geospatial/docs/cog.md

 ## If I have COGs, do I still need a tile server?
+The breakthrough of COGs is that they have internal tiling which allows them to be streamed into applications without the need for an additional tile server.
+For most individuals and small organizations, this should be all you need.

-There are a few reasons why you might still want to use a tile server with COGs:
+However, there are a few reasons why you might still want to use a tile server with COGs:

 * Performance: Tile servers can cache tiles in memory, which can improve performance by reducing the number of times that tiles need to be read from disk.